microsoft/Docker-PowerShell/README.md

+# THIS MODULE HAS BEEN DEPRECATED

+> Please note that due to low usage this module is no longer being actively maintained.
+It is recommended to use either the `Docker cli (docker.exe)` or try [Docker.DotNet](https://github.com/Microsoft/Docker.DotNet) directly.

+---

 # PowerShell for Docker

 This repo contains a PowerShell module for the [Docker Engine]( https://github.com/docker/docker/).
 It can be used as an alternative to the Docker command-line interface (`docker`), or along side it.
 It can target a